matrix-org/matrix-appservice-irc/docs/admin_room.md

 `!unlink !room:example.com irc.network.net #channel`

-*This command only works for moderators of a bridged Matrix room and bridge administrators*
+*This command only works for moderators of a bridged Matrix room and bridge administrators.*

 This command allows you to unlink a IRC channel from a room.
 Users are only able to remove links for rooms they are a moderator in (power level of 50 or greater).
 Administrators of the bridge are able to remove links from any room.